Fuchsia Plant (Fuchsia hybrida) Care Indoors and Common Problems with Remedies

 Repotting

-Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can result in root-rot disease and the eventual death of the plant.
-Check out these Self Watering Planters with Drainage Hole on Amazon.
+Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and the eventual death of the plant.
+Take a look at these self watering planters with drainage hole on Amazon.

-The large Fuchsia plants can be top-dressed annually by replacing the top 3-4 in of soil with fresh soil.
+The large Fuchsia plants can be top-dressed annually by replacing the top 3-4 inches of soil with fresh soil.

 Pruning